billyl320/SPEI-Paper/README.md

-# Low-Shot-SPEI-Paper
+# Low-Shot-SPEI-Paper-Galaxy-Experiment
-Code for experiments regarding arKiv paper called "Low-Shote Learning using Shape Proportions and Encircled Image-Histograms".
-Includes the code for the 3 experiments under a data starved scenario.
-The first was on created regular polygon shape images.
-The second was on a subset of the NML NIH pill dataset.
-The third was a galaxy shape dataset.

-TEST
+Code for experiments regarding arKiv paper called "Low-Shote Learning using Shape Proportions and Encircled Image-Histograms" for galaxy experiment (Ganalyzer: A Tool for Automatic Galaxy Image Analysis, Shamir, 2011).
+The original image data is not provided here, but can be obtained from Shamir, 2011.
+The EIs resulting from the image operators are provided, alongisde the code to perform the analysis.
+The mgcreate custom library for Python must be obtained from "Image Operators: Image Processing in Python" by Jason Kinser.